 These effectively do two jobs in one.
 They stop sweat and also contain a fragrance, to help mask body odour.
-There are four main types: aerosol, roll-on and stick.
+There are four main types: aerosol, roll-on, stick, and cream soft solid.
 So, what are the advantages of each?

 Aerosols – great if you’re pushed for time, as they dry instantly.

 Roll-ons – give good wetness protection and are quick and easy to apply.

 Sticks – come in a solid block with a big surface area; perfect if you sweat a lot.